Eksekk/PGenEdit/notes.md

 # Refactoring const generation
 - put every value and metadata (like enum to string) in namespace "const"
 - somehow add ability to manually add your custom values (in other file) and have their values assigned as usual - callbacks?

+# Deployment
+- provide DLLs of all dependencies to not have problems with licensing
+- provide FASM license text file